-Never open the hive without your beekeeping suite!
+Never open the hive without your beekeeping suit!

 Don't believe the pictures and videos where the beekeeper is working with the bees without the beekeeping suite, in shorts and slippers.
 Even if the bees are calm that can change in a second and if you don't have your beekeeping suit on, it could turn into a disaster.

-Bees are wild animals and you never know what can triger them.
+Bees are wild animals and you never know what can trigger them.

 The colony that was calm yesterday can be angry and nervous today and you won't know that until you open the hive.

 Accidents happen.
 You may drop the frame with bees and totally calm bees can transform into a group of angry bees.
 Or you squish a few of them while putting the frame or box in its place...

 You don't want to break the world record in running, don’t you?

 Even if everything is going according to plan, there is always that one bee that will, for a reason known only to her, fly up to sting you in your face or any sensitive part of your body.

 The very first thing you need to do when going to the apiary is to protect your face and eyes from a possible sting.
 A sting in the eye can be very dangerous.

 Even if you want to just take a look at the entrance of the hive, protect your face with at least a beekeeping hat.